Introduction and Overview

 Learning Objectives and Curriculum Standards

-The Amish provides a point of departure for discussion, writing, and activities that meet an array of state and national curriculum standards and benchmarks.
+Clinton provides a powerful springboard for discussion, writing, and activities that meet a variety of state and national curriculum standards and benchmarks.
 These include fostering an understanding of:

-Standards adapted from Mid-continent Research for Education and Learning's Content Knowledge Standards and Benchmark Database (www.mcrel.org/standards).
+Source: Adapted from Mid-continent Research for Education and Learning's Content Knowledge Standards and Benchmark Database (www.mcrel.org/standards)

 Using This Guide